Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

     objects around agent's forward direction (40 by 40 with 6 different categories).
   - Actions:
     - 3 continuous actions correspond to Forward Motion, Side Motion and Rotation
-    - 1 discrete acion branch for Laser with 2 possible actions corresponding to Shoot Laser or No Action
+    - 1 discrete action branch for Laser with 2 possible actions corresponding to Shoot Laser or No Action
   - Visual Observations (Optional): First-person camera per-agent, plus one vector flag representing the frozen state of the agent.
 This scene uses a combination